 Explanation:

-folder contains Express routers for different functionalities (auth, user, chat).middleware/
+models/folder contains Mongoose models.routes/folder contains Express routers for different functionalities (auth, user, chat).middleware/can hold custom middleware for authentication, etc.utils/is for helpers likejwt.ts.

 This completes Part 1 of our tutorial, setting up a basic Node.js + Express + Mongoose app with JWT cookie authentication and minimal routes.